GameTheory-/arc-dark-theme-for-gedit/README.md

-## Arc Dark Theme For Gedit v1.0
+## Arc Dark Theme For Gedit & other text editors v1.0

 ![image](image0.png)
 ![image](image1.png)

-Tested on Xubuntu with the dark variant of arc-theme installed.

-This theme will work with gedit and pluma or most other text editors that support themes.
+This theme will work with gedit, pluma, or most other text editors that support themes.

-This project is a fork of the [material theme](https://github.com/maateen/gedit-material-theme) by Maksudur Rahman Maateen.

 ## Installation